calibreapp/react-live-chat-loader/README.md

 To use Messenger, import the `LiveChatLoaderProvider` and then set the `provider` prop as `messenger` and the `providerKey` prop as your Facebook Page ID.

+If you are using other Facebook features like share, you should set the `appID` prop as your Facebook App ID as the Customer Chat SDK includes all the features that Facebook provide.

 You can optionally set the `locale` prop, the default value is `en_US`.

 Then import the `Messenger` component.